ojasvatstyagi/EzCheck/README.md

 - Advanced reporting and analytics dashboards for administrators.
 - Pre-registration and invitation features for hosts to manage upcoming visitors.
 - Integration with external systems (e.g., Slack for notifications, calendar integration).
-- Advanced security features like email verifiacation
+- Advanced security features like phone verifiacation
 - Dedicated mobile applications for guards and hosts.
 - Customizable branding and themes.